Trewaters/ACDao/README.md

     * Research Tezos social proof oracles.
     * integrate a protocol/technology that enforces social profiles/ids on Tezos

+### Become a Lender:
+**DESCRIPTION:**
+A member who supports the DAO with funds that can be used by AC Dao to mitigate risk in the contract.
+Lenders funds are used to helps pacts that are in default.
+They are also used as a extra member to any pact.
+Currently at a max of one lender per pact.
+* Lender stakes funds for 30 days.
+While funds are staked AC Dao uses the funds to mitigate risk in the system.
+* If funds are used by AC Dao then interest is paid back to the Lender for each use of their funds.
+Current interest is 2%.

 ### :green_heart: “Join” League:
 **DESCRIPTION:**
 AC Dao members are encouraged to join leagues, one or many.
 Leagues are classified by their mandatory funding level of potential Pact contracts.
 Membership has a fee and forever connected to that member, they are unable to leave at a later date.
 * Member joins a league that fits their Funding level.
 Each cycle of the pact the member will pay this league funding level unless they have penalties for defaulting on previous Pacts.
 * AC Dao Collects a one-time 10% fee for members to join a league.
 This is based on the funding level of the league.
 So $20 league would cost $2 to join.
+* •	$100, Member Deposit held for duration of active membership in league.
+Look at how this money might be able to be used by the DAO and thus yield interest for the League.
+Must be used in order to create yield.

 ### :grey_question: “Pick” (Choose) Cycle:
 **DESCRIPTION:**